SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 ```

-# Memory

-This page is a section divider and intentionally blank.

 ## Memory lifetimes

 Rust has strict rules for memory management, which includes the concept of memory lifetimes.
 A memory lifetime is the duration for which a particular piece of memory is valid and can be accessed.
 Lifetimes can be defined in function signatures, struct definitions, and other code constructs.
 The borrow checker enforces rules around memory lifetimes, to ensure that memory is accessed safely and without any undefined behavior.